noxabellus/mod-engine-cpp/readme.md

 ## Project Status
-This is still very early in production, and code is being ported from the C-only prototype, but a list of architectural elements that have been implemented to some degree is as follows:
+This is still early in production, but a list of architectural elements that have been implemented to some degree is as follows:
 + Various generic data structures:
   - Bitmask (Bit flag set template)
   - Dynamic array (Template)